 Your e-commerce business is ready to go to the next level, but you aren't sure if you should continue with your shared hosting account or upgrade to a Virtual Private Server (VPS).
 This is not a decision to be taken lightly because the website is the heart of any e-commerce operation.
 Here are some compelling reasons why VPS is the best choice.

 Many shared hosting providers claim that you will have unlimited resources and the ability to run dozens of programs that can be installed with a single click using software such as Fantastico.
 They will promise you the moon to sign you up.

 Avoid a Shared SSL Certificate

 Some shared hosting providers lower their costs, and your prices, by offering a shared SSL certificate.
 SSL ("secure sockets layer") is a protocol that creates a secure connection between the client and server.
 So imagine the uncertainty your customers will feel when they see a warning message that the SSL certificate does not match your domain name.
 It is likely that this will drive off your customers.

 For this reason, shared hosting should be considered for an e-commerce website only in two situations:

-- You are setting up a fully functional prototype website as a precursor to your actual hosted website.
+- You are setting up a fully functional prototype website as a precursor to your actual hosted site.